Clicky

 Pro tip: When you get to the ramp or at your home, pin the location to the phone’s GPS map.
 This way, when you get lost, just look at that pin on your phone to see where to head towards.

-8. Safety Lanyard
+Safety Lanyard

-Make sure the safety lanyard is attached to you when the jet ski is running.
 It’s preferred that the safety lanyard is securely on your life jacket.
 If that is not an option, you can attach it to your wrist (your owner’s manual will tell you the best place to attach your lanyard).

-9. Jet Ski Controls
+The Jet ski Controls

 • Know where the on and off buttons are.